Topsy and Tim

-Topsy and Tim is a series of children's books written by Jean Adamson and Gareth Adamson about twins and their adventures with their new friends.
+Topsy and Tim is a series of children's books written by Jean Adamson and Gareth Adamson about twins and their adventures with their friends.
 They were first published by Blackie in 1960; Topsy and Tim were relaunched in new editions in 1990, 2003 and 2009.
-In 2020, Topsy and Tim "On the Farm" was reprinted to celebrate 60-years since the first publication.
+In 2020, Topsy and Tim On the Farm was reprinted to celebrate 60 years since the first publication.

-Since 1960 more than 130 Topsy and Tim titles have been published with sales of more than 21 million.
-Since first broadcasting on Cbeebies in 2013, the live-action production of Topsy and Tim has received over 250 million views online.
+Since 1960, more than 130 Topsy and Tim titles have been published with sales of more than 21 million.
+Since first broadcasting on CBeebies in 2013, the live-action production of Topsy and Tim has received over 250 million views online.

 Origin

 In an interview with The Guardian, Jean Adamson said that she and her future husband had been trained as book illustrators at Goldsmiths College.
 They decided to get married and leave their former jobs in order to write and illustrate their own children's books.
 Their approach was shaped by a visit to a children's bookshop in Newcastle where they realised that there were few books depicting actual contemporary children.
 She explained that the books were also influenced by the post-war mood:

 At that time, not so terribly long after the end of the war, England was just waking up, bright colours were coming in, there was a lovely optimistic feeling in the air.
 So I said "Why don't we do books with real live little children in, with the little adventures and so on that they have in the house?"